jefreyzavala1/express-group-lab/README.md

 <h2>Overview:</h2>
-  <p>We created an instance of the app object,set up middleware, and set the view engine to jsx.
+  <p>We created an instance of the app object, set up middleware, and set the view engine to jsx.
 Also set the app to
     send
     mongoose to connect to our mongodb database and set up our server to listen on port 3000.
 We set up different controller functions such as getUser,createUser, deleteUser,updateUser and logUser.
 But for a user to be be able to